-The first couple of days in the presence of my older sister, our first time interacting in over eight years, I did a lot of listening.
+The first couple of days in the presence of my older sister, our first time interacting in a decade, I did a lot of listening.
 I listened to a lot of surface chatter.
 No emotional content.
 Nothing about feelings.
 She talked often about things from our childhood, memories of my dad’s bizarre behavior.
 I continued to hear a lot of talk about my dad.
 On one of these occasions I asked her, “how did you feel when dad died?”

 That question was all it took.
 The heavy and closed gate around my sister’s heart opened up.
 She said, “I thought when he finally died I wouldn’t be angry anymore.
 I thought the anger would go away, but it didn’t.”
 All these years my sister had been feeding the angry beast.
 In her anger she had become emotionally detached and closed off, disconnecting from the family.
 As I listened to my sister, I heard how much she’d been struggling with her anger, how much suffering she had brought into her life by feeding the angry beast.